Indoctrination vs. Education: Part 2

 how is done carefully, however,

-instance, I taught my students how to identify slogans.
-I explained they are
+instance, I taught my college students how to identify slogans.
+I explained that they are

-generate a broad but very shallow consensus.
-I then provided them with the mission
+To sharpen their understanding, I provided them with the mission

-statement of the Red Lion, PA.
-Area School District.
+statement of the Red Lion Area School District.
 (I used Red Lion’s because

-I taught there.)
+I once taught there.)
 I told them to identify any slogans it might contain.
 Then,

-should there be any, I told them to list any questions that these vague terms
+should there be any, I told them to list questions these vague terms

 obscured.
 Here is Red Lion’s statement: “In